 Years 7-9 occupy the Middle School Precinct.
 The Precinct opened in 2006 and is a state of the art facility especially designed for Years 7-9 students.

-Each Year 7 student has one Core Teacher for each of the Key Learning Areas of English, Mathematics, Science, Studies of the Society and Environment and Information Technology.
+Each Year 7 student has one Core Teacher for each of the Key Learning Areas of English, Mathematics and Science, Studies of the Society and Environment.
 These Core classes are conducted in the students’ Form classroom, where they each have an allocated desk with a tidy tray fitted to store their books.
 Additional storage of the students’ belongings is provided in tote boxes stored within the classroom, in a similar fashion to those used in Year 8.
 Students then leave the classroom to attend their specialist lessons of Art, Design and Technology, Music, Performing Arts, Languages Other Than English and Physical Education.
 In this way students are exposed to a variety of specialist teachers and are also provided a ‘soft’ introduction to the Senior School concept of moving through the School for different lessons.
 Core Teachers are also Form Teachers, enhancing the link between curriculum and pastoral care.

 Year Level Co-ordinator, Ms Karyn Kybus, whose primary role is the pastoral care of Year 7 students, is ably supported by the Form Teachers who meet weekly to discuss issues pertinent to the Year 7 Cohort.
 Ms Kybus’office, and those of the other Year Level Co-ordinators, is located on the ground floor of the Middle School, next to the Year 7 classrooms.
 Middle School lost property is also located in this Office, so whilst the students will need to move throughout the Middle and Senior Schools at various times, the majority of their needs are met close to where they spend the majority of their day.